Sindhura-b/VisualQuestionAnswering_TransformerFusion/README.md

 **Approach:**
-In this approach, I explored the use of existing vision and language transformer models to build a multimodal transformer that can perform the task of visual question ansiring.
+In this approach, I explored the use of existing vision and language transformer models to build a multimodal transformer that can perform the task of visual question answering.
 The pre-trained transformer architectures selected for obtaining language embeddings are BERT, RoBERTa and AlBERT and image embeddings are ViT and BEiT.
 The pre-trained models are obtained using APIs in the transformer package provided by huggingface.
-The problem of solving VQA is posed as a multi-class classification problem, where the entire vocabulary of ansirs in the dataset is treated as labels.
+The problem of solving VQA is posed as a multi-class classification problem, where the entire vocabulary of answers in the dataset is treated as labels.

 The vision and language transformers are fused using the late fusion technique and tuned for the task.
 The late fusion